top of page

 Fall Home Maintenance Checklist

-As the leaves start to change color and a chill creeps into the air, it's time to turn your attention to fall home maintenance.
-Getting your home in shape before winter arrives is essential to ensure a cozy and stress-free season.
-In this comprehensive guide, we'll cover seven essential tasks to tackle this fall, with additional tips to make your home winter-ready.
+It's that time of year, time to turn your attention to fall home maintenance.
+Getting your home in shape before winter arrives is essential to preparing your home for the wintewr months.
+In this guide, we'll cover seven important tasks to tackle this fall, common questions clients as on inspections and additional tips to make your home winter-ready.

 Clean Your Chimney, Fireplace, and Flue

 If you have a wood-burning fireplace or wood stove, now is the perfect time to prepare it for regular use during the colder months.
-Over time, soot and creosote can accumulate in your chimney, posing a fire hazard.
-Hire a professional chimney sweep to clean and inspect your chimney, fireplace, and flue.
-This maintenance not only improves safety but also enhances the efficiency of your heating system.
+Over time, soot and creosote can accumulate in your chimney which in extreem cases can pose a fire risk.
+The earlier in the fall you hire a professional chimney sweep the better because this is their busy time of year.
+Have them clean and inspect your chimney, fireplace, and flue.
+This maintenance not only improves safety but also also it to preform better.

 Clean Your Gutters

-Fall is notorious for shedding leaves and debris from trees, making gutter cleaning a crucial task.
-Clogged gutters can lead to water damage, ice dams, and structural issues.
-Safely remove leaves, sticks, and debris from your gutters and downspouts to ensure proper drainage.
-Consider installing gutter guards to reduce future maintenance.
+We all know this time of year leaves and debris from trees scatter the landscape.
+This makes gutter cleaning a crucial task each fall.
+Clogged gutters can lead to water damage, ice dams, and in extream can cause structural issues.
+When you safely remove leaves, sticks, and debris from your gutters and downspouts, this ensures proper drainage.
+Add gutter extentions so that water runoff is directed away from the home.

 Trim Vegetation and Trees